 The study relies on Internet surveys.
 Known fake surveys were submitted to the similar PEP trial and there could be an unknown number of undetected fake surveys in both trials.
 The study shows a high incidence of side effects in the placebo arm, which could be in part due to fake entries .

-The granularity change in the histograms of Figure S4 raise concerns .
+The granularity change in the histograms of Figure S4 has raised questions .
 Data on increasing severity, less affected by the lower bound where everyone has recovered, also supports effectiveness .

 Research shows the placebo used in the US may be protective for COVID-19 so the true effectiveness of HCQ could be higher than observed.
 Also see .

 Treatment delay reporting has changed from the companion PEP trial which reported results for enrollment delays 1, 2, 3, and 4 separately (and from which we can confirm a statistically significant delay-response relationship), while this trial combines 1-2 and 3-4, and adds <1.
-Since the two trials share reporting (some patients were moved between trials) it's not clear how the new category was added.
+Since the two trials share reporting (some patients were moved between trials) the reason for the differences are not clear.

 RCT of 423 patients with Internet surveys.
 Medication adherence was only 77% so the true effect of treatment is likely higher.
 Analysis of primarily low risk patients, authors note the results are not generalizable to the COVID high-risk population.
 We will update when hearing back on questions asked.